kevinrademan/docker-akeneo-v2/README.md

 * [token Github](https://github.com/settings/tokens)

 ## Enviroment variables
 Make a copy of the .env.dist and rename it to .env.
-Ensure that the following variables are set to your p
+Ensure that the following variables are set to your prefrence

 * MYSQL_HOST: mysql host string (default: mysql)
 * MYSQL_DATABASE: mysql database name (default: akeneo_pim)